 Use condoms to avoid STI’s with new, or casual partners.
 Also be sure to get regular STI checks, especially if you have multiple partners.

 If you use lube, be sure to avoid any of them that are petroleum based (Vaseline for example).
 These are a breeding ground for bacteria.

 Finally, if you’re being treated for an infection of some kind, refrain for sexual intercourse until your treatment is done.
 Check in with a medical professional for the best advice related to your specific situation though.

-- Silky smooth lubricant for comfort and sensitivity.
+- Silky smooth lubricant ensures comfort and sensitivity

-- Made from premium quality latex to help reduce the risk of pregnancy and STIs.
+- Premium quality latex that helps reduce the risk of unintended pregnancy and sexually transmitted...

 #3: Avoid Douching

 Douching is not recommended for a number of reasons but the main one is that it can throw off the pH balance of your vagina and lead to an increase in infections.